Cristo Negro (Portobelo)

-Cristo Negro (Black Christ; also known as "Nazareno"; nicknames, "Naza", "el Negro", "el Negrito", "el Cristo", and "el Santo") is a wooden statue of Jesus Christ in Iglesia de San Felipe, a Roman Catholic parish church located in Portobelo, Panama.
+Cristo Negro (Black Christ; also known as "Nazareno", "Naza", "el Negro", "el Negrito", "el Cristo", and "el Santo") is a wooden statue of Jesus Christ in Iglesia de San Felipe in Portobelo, Panama.
 The statue was found on the shores of the town's harbour.
 Life size, it is adorned with a robe that is changed twice a year, once during the Festival of the Black Christ and during Holy Week.
 Black Christ is venerated throughout the year, most particularly on October 21, during the Festival of the Black Christ.

-A similar image called The Black Nazarene is venerated in Quiapo, Manila, Philippines.
+A similar image called The Black Nazarene is venerated in the Philippines.

 Statue

 The origins of the statue are unclear.
 The wooden image of Christ washed ashore at Portobelo, picked up by fishermen.
 It was initially housed in a small church and venerated.
 After Iglesia de San Felipe was built, the statue was installed there.
 One legend says that the statue was said to be sent to Spain.
 Some time during the 17th century (an exact date is not identified), it was carried in a Colombian vessel to be installed in the New World.
 Due to a storm, the ship was forced to dock at Portobelo.
 When the ship was scheduled to depart, a sudden storm set in, preventing the ship to set sail; this happened repeatedly.
 Attributing this phenomenon to the statue, the superstitious sailors threw the box containing the statue into the sea and thereafter the storm subsided, and the ship moved on.

 The statue is life-size and carries a cross.
 The image is carved of heavy cocobolo (Dalbergia retusa) wood of dark brown colour.
 The image reflects emotional pain.
 It is deified in the church on a platform to the left of the altar.
 A gilded plaque with items linked with Christ's crucifixion, such as nails, a crown of thorns, and dice as used by the Roman soldiers adorns the statue.

 At various times, the statue is dressed in a robe.
 During the Black Christ Festival held on October 21, the robe is of red or wine in colour.
 It is of purple colour during Holy Week.
 The robes are donated by devotees usually anonymously, and once changed the robes are not reused.
 The robes are sometimes made of simple fabric, and sometimes of more expensive fabric with rich designs and gold borders.
 All the gowns which have adorned the statue, and which are changed twice a year, are now preserved in a museum called the Museo del Cristo Negro (Black Christ Museum), which is located at the Church of San Juan de Dios, a 17th-century church located behind the Iglesis de San Felipe.
 Previously the museum building had been a hospital.
 As of 2010, the museum had 60 robes which once adorned the Black Christ statue.
 The robes are a mark of an individual devotee's expressed adoration of the Black Christ and their penance seeking atonement of sin.